 - Tau-Gamma-Sigma Society is restricted to students in the Faculty of Arts, except Freshmen.
 Its activities are chiefly social and recreational. - The Engineering Society is open to all students in the Engineering Department.
 Its functions correspond, in general, to those of the Tau-Gamma-Sigma Society. - Delta-Lambda-Kappa Society.
 Students in the Department of Commerce are eligible for membership.
 The extra-curricula activities of the Commerce students are controlled by the executive of this society. - Debating Society.
 The membership of this Society is made up of students of Sophomore, Junior and Senior year in all faculties who are taking English 2, 3, or 4.
-Meetings are held weekly at which Parliamentary Debates, Ope Forum, Mock Trials or other forms of public speaking offer the members ample opportunities to train themselve under direction.
-The activities of the society inclu-Intercollegiate Debates, Radio debates and Forums, etc. - St. Mary's College Athletic Association regulates the athlet activities of the students.
-All contests, external and intra-mural are under the direction of the executive the Association, prizes are provided, College Letters and other awards are regulated. - St. Mary's Playshop.
-A dramatic organization which prepared and presents programmes of entertainment under direction of a member of the Faculty. - The Graduate Society is composed of all who have received degrees from Saint Mary's College.
-It possesses, use circumstances determined by the Act of Incorporation the College, the right of appointing a member to Senate of the College.
-The Society meets annually at such other times as circumstances may suggest. - The Alumni Society.
-All former Saint Mary's student eligible for membership.
-The Annual General Meet held in October on a day appointed by the executive Society holds social and recreational functions during year and presents annually a Gold Medal for scheme competition in the College.
+Meetings are held weekly at which Parliamentary Debates, Open Forum, Mock Trials or other forms of public speaking offer the members ample opportunities to train themselves under direction.
+The activities of the society include Intercollegiate Debates, Radio debates and Forums, etc. - St. Mary's College Athletic Association regulates the athletic activities of the students.
+All contests, external and intra-mural are under the direction of the executive of the Association, prizes are provided, College Letters and other awards are regulated. - St. Mary's Playshop.
+A dramatic organization which prepares and presents programmes of entertainment under the direction of a member of the Faculty. - The Graduate Society is composed of all who have received degrees from Saint Mary's College.
+It possesses, under circumstances determined by the Act of Incorporation of the College, the right of appointing a member to the Senate of the College.
+The Society meets annually and at such other times as circumstances may suggest. - The Alumni Society.
+All former Saint Mary's students are eligible for membership.
+The Annual General Meeting is held in October on a day appointed by the executive.
+The Society holds social and recreational functions during the year and presents annually a Gold Medal for scholastic competition in the College.

 - The Journal.
 A newspaper edited and issued twice a month by the students. - The Collegian.
 A pictorial review and record of the main events of the scholastic year under the direction and management of the students. - Saint Mary's College Contingent Officers' Training Corps.
-The College participates in the program of academic and practical studies approved by the Department of National Defence for University undergraduates hereby students may qualify for a commission in the Canadian Army,-Active Force, Reserve Force or Supplementary Reserve.
+The College participates in the program of academic and practical studies approved by the Department of National Defence for University undergraduates whereby students may qualify for a commission in the Canadian Army,-Active Force, Reserve Force or Supplementary Reserve.
+Students are selected for training by the University Selection Board, comprising a member of the Faculty nominated by the President of the University, the Commanding Officer of the Contingent and the Resident Staff Officer appointed by the Army.
+While undergoing both theoretical and practical summer training, the students are paid at the rates prescribed for Second Lieutenants of the Canadian Army Reserve Force.